PolyPlugins/Settings-Class-for-Wordpress/README.md

+# Settings Class for WordPress
+![image](https://www.polyplugins.com/plugins/settings-class/1.gif)
+Our goal was to create a class that could easily be imported into projects to give easy methods to handle adding a clean and dynamic settings panel to the backend of WordPress.

 # UPDATE
 This project will be actively maintained again as a Composer package.

 You can still use [Reusable Admin Panel](https://wordpress.org/plugins/reusable-admin-panel/) if you prefer, but this package makes it easier for plugin developers to include the settings class directly without requiring an additional plugin.
 While we understand that multiple plugins might include the same files, we decided not to force users to install extra plugins for our plugins, which is why we are offering this Composer-based solution.
 Reusable Admin Panel will continue to be maintained as well.

-# Settings Class for WordPress
-![image](https://www.polyplugins.com/plugins/settings-class/1.gif)
-Our goal was to create a class that could easily be imported into projects to give easy methods to handle adding a clean and dynamic settings panel to the backend of WordPress.

-# Example
-You can see this class in action in our [Loginator](https://github.com/PolyPlugins/Loginator-OOP) plugin.
-Loginator's implementation does not use autoloading and therefor is not PSR-4 compliant.
-We did this to make invoking the logger easier.
-Please note this is an example and is not used in the [WordPress Repository Version](https://wordpress.org/plugins/loginator/).

 # Features
 - Bootstrap Container (Courtesy of [Rush Frisby](https://rushfrisby.com/using-bootstrap-in-wordpress-admin-panel))